igormiguell/KernelSU/website/docs/guide/installation.md

 1. `GKI`: Replace the original kernel of the device with the **Generic Kernel Image** (GKI) provided by KernelSU.
 2. `LKM`: Load the **Loadable Kernel Module** (LKM) into the device kernel without replacing the original kernel.

-These two modes are suitable for different scenarios, and you can choose the one that best suits your needs.
+These two modes are suitable for different scenarios, and you can choose the one according to your needs.

 ### GKI mode {#gki-mode}